Handbags at ten paces

 The football manager and later commentator, Ron Atkinson, was fond of using this phrase, often shortened just to handbags.
 He invented several somewhat surreal footballing terms, so he may well have coined this too, although I can't find any record confirming that.

 The earliest record I can find of the term in print is from a piece headed Who said what in the world of sport in 1986, in The Times 1 January 1987:

 "It was a case of handbags at three paces."

 Clearly, the precise number of paces isn't significant but, for the tidy minded, the first record I can find of the ten paces variant is from a report of a football game in The Sunday Times, September 1993, headed Leeds win out in battle of the brawlers:

 "Kamara was booked for arguing before the referee took four names in as many minutes: Ward and Wallace for handbags at 10 paces, Deane for a hideous foul on Cowan..."

 Why handbags?
 Well, as well as the obvious effeminate imagery, the phrase was coined when Margaret Thatcher was Prime Minister.
-She was said to give ministers who she saw as slackers a 'good handbagging', i.e. a verbal dressing down.
+She was said to give ministers who she saw as slackers a 'good handbagging', that is, a verbal dressing down.

 It may also have been influenced by the Monty Python sketch - The Batley Townswomens' Guild presents the Battle of Pearl Harbor, in which the Python team, dressed as women, recreate the battle by flailing at each other with handbags.